tendermint/farming/x/farming/spec/03_state_transitions.md

 - Staking Coins for Farming
   - Each `Plan` defines a list of `StakingCoinWeights` using `sdk.DecCoins`
-  - `weight` mean that each group of farmers with each coin `denom` will receive each predefined `weight` of the total rewards
+  - Each weight in `StakingCoinWeights` is calculated in accordance with the total rewards and farmers who stake the coin denom defined in `StakingCoinWeights` will receive the relative amount of rewards.

 - Multiple Farming Coins within a `farmingPoolAddress`
   - If `farmingPoolAddress` has multiple kinds of coins, then all coins are identically distributed following the given `farmingPlan`